dikiaap/mangan/README.md

 git push
 ```

-Visit your website now and custom you want! :sparkles:
+Visit your website now and custom what you want! :sparkles:

 ## What's in there?